Introspection in GraphQL

 GraphQL supports type name introspection at any point within a query by using the meta‐field __typename: String! when querying against any Object, Interface, or Union.
 It returns the name of the object type currently being queried.

-Popular clients like Apollo and Relay use this to cache on the client-side.
+Popular clients like Apollo and Relay use this to cache on the client side.
 For instance, Apollo generates the cache key of the object based on its __typename and id.

 Deprecations

-Another topic that comes “for free” by using introspection is deprecations.
+Another topic that comes “for free” by using Introspection is deprecations.
 GraphQL fields indicate whether or not they are deprecated along with their reason.

 GraphiQL querying the type of the Organization using Github API v4 (Try it!)